 Why is there no water flowing down the hill?

 You must have visited on a day when it was not raining.
-As it rains, water comes off the roof and flows over the courtyard.
-It is then funneled into a series of swales that have been made into The Entry Garden.
+As it rains, water comes off the roof and is funneled into a series of swales that have been made into The Entry Garden.
 Our Garden Curator, Sadafumi Uchiyama has beautifully designed The Entry Garden space to look like pockets of nature.
 We have a series of channels running down the hill that culminate into two major water retention tanks underneath the parking lot that our guests will never see.
 You will only see water running through the Entry Garden when it’s raining.

 Do you have wheelchairs/scooters for rental/loan?

 We do not have any wheelchairs or scooters available for guests.

 Do you have reciprocal access with any other organization?

 During the month of November, we have reciprocal access with Lan Su Chinese Garden for our members.
 Learn more about member benefits.

 The Washington Park Reservoir Improvements Project has eliminated more than a hundred parking spaces near and around the Garden.
 Therefore, due to limited parking on Kingston Avenue in front of the Garden, we encourage our guests to either take public transportation, use a ride share service, or take the MAX to the Washington Park Zoo Station and ride the Explore Washington Park Shuttle to the Garden.
 The shuttle arrives approximately every 15 minutes from April-October.

 When will the Wildwood Trail spur be reopened?